fadden/6502bench/SourceGen/SGTestData/README.md

 ## Generator/Assembler Tests ##

-Files with names like "1000-nifty-test" are regression test data files for the code generator.
+Files with names like "10000-nifty-test" are regression test data files for the code generator.
 The test harness identifies them by filename
-pattern: four digits, a hyphen, then one or more alphanumeric and hyphens.
+pattern: five digits, a hyphen, then one or more alphanumeric and hyphens.
 Files with a '.' or '_' are ignored.

-If the leading number is between 1000 and 1999, inclusive, the test file will be loaded as a new project.
-A 65816 CPU and load address of $1000 are assumed.
+If the leading number is between 10000 and 19999, inclusive, the test file will be loaded as a new project.
+A load address of $1000 is assumed.
+The CPU type is determined by the last digit: 0 for 6502, 1 for 65C02, and 2 for 65816.
+Undocumented opcodes are enabled.
 As with all new projects, the first byte will be hinted as a code entry point.
 The entry flags are currently set to emulation mode, but tests should not rely on that.

-If the leading number is 2000 or greater, the test file will be loaded as a saved project.
+If the leading number is 20000 or greater, the test file will be loaded as a saved project.
 A file with the same name plus a ".dis65" extension will be opened as the project file.